bmarolleau/firstdemo-scikitlearn-ibmi/README.md

 More information on ML/DL Solutions on IBM Systems & Cloud, including IBM i [here](https://t.co/3QFohFlmIR)

 ## How to run the demo?
-Simply launch jupyter on your machine
+-  Git clone on your system
+-  Install the required packages (yum install, pip install) then
-' jupyter notebook --port 8888 --ip <your-ip>
+-  Simply launch jupyter on your machine  jupyter notebook --port 8888 --ip <your-ip>
-or ipython from a bash shell.
-Then type run -i %<FILE-NAME.py>  , where FILE-NAME.py is the name of each python script from step 0 to 16.
+-  IPython alternative:  run -i %<FILE-NAME.py>  , where FILE-NAME.py is the name of each python script from step 0 to 16.
 Respect the order, as each script depends on the previous one.

-Once the model created and persisted, you can simply invoke the inference part, as shown in script 20_*.py

 NB: the dataset used is the CSV file WA_Fn-UseC_-Telco-Customer-Churn.csv  in that particular example.

 You can use IBM ACS to create a Db2 table from the CSV and use the 0_load_Dataset_Db2.py to load the data from this table.